Frederick Treves (actor): Early life

-Cadet Treves helped save several of his shipmates, including the only ship's officer to survive the sinking, Third Wireless Officer John Jackson.
-Treves, then seventeen years old, received the British Empire Medal and Lloyd's War Medal for Bravery at Sea for his actions.
+Cadet Treves, then seventeen years old, helped save several of his shipmates, and was consequently awarded the British Empire Medal and Lloyd's War Medal for Bravery at Sea.

 After the war Treves trained at the Royal Academy of Dramatic Art.

 Career

-Treves had over a hundred television credits, including roles in A For Andromeda, The Cazalets, The Jewel in the Crown, A Dance to the Music of Time, The Politician's Wife, To Play the King, Lipstick on Your Collar, Summer's Lease, Bomber Harris, Trevor Griffiths' version of The Cherry Orchard, David Edgar's Destiny, The Naked Civil Servant, Mr. Bean, and The Railway Children.
+Treves had over a hundred television credits, including roles in A For Andromeda, The Cazalets, The Jewel in the Crown, Strangers and Brothers, A Dance to the Music of Time, The Politician's Wife, To Play the King, Lipstick on Your Collar, Summer's Lease, Bomber Harris, Trevor Griffiths' version of The Cherry Orchard, David Edgar's Destiny, The Naked Civil Servant, Mr. Bean, Drop The Dead Donkey, The Railway Children and Strange Experiences.